zhangfisher/voerka-i18n/docs_new/en/guide/advanced/dynamic-add.md

 - If translation problems are found after the product is launched, the whole project needs to be repackaged.
 - To add a language after going online, you also need to go through the packaging process again.

- `voerkaI18n` To solve these problems, it supports the function of remote loading of language packs, and can support online `动态增加支持语种`, `语言包在线补丁` and other features.
+ `voerkaI18n` To solve these problems, it supports the function of remote loading of language packs, and can support online `dynamic add language support`, `language pack patch` and other features.

 ## How to use